 Insolar focuses its research and development in the three bottom layers making the top one easy to use for enterprises wishing to integrate with the Insolar blockchain.

 To achieve scalability and transparency from the ground up, Insolar introduces several design aspects to its bottom layer.
 To understand these aspects, let’s dive into the complexities of decentralization.

 Centralization vs. decentralization¶

 All blockchains and DLTs fall into different areas on the spectrum between these two approaches:

 Approach 1: Data is processed and recorded by “full” nodes (and/or “miners”).
 In this approach, a common ledger stores the said data and the ledger is maintained by all nodes.
 Decentralization here comes at the cost of low network throughput and high computation expenses.

 Approach 2: Data is processed in a centralized way involving only a subset of nodes.
 This approach offers higher throughput rates but requires the network to transfer potentially large objects and raises questions regarding centralization.

-Insolar extends the latter approach by introducing the benefits of the former via its omni-scaling feature.
+Insolar takes its own approach to decentralization by introducing its omni-scaling feature.